Idealized Case Initialization¶

 No radiation, surface fluxes, or frictional effects are used (with the exception of the sea breeze, LES, and the global Held-Suarez cases).

-The tropical cyclone case lacks only radiation schemes.
+The tropical cyclone case only lacks radiation schemes.

 The sea breeze case includes a full complement of parameterization options.